TINGALA FOR COCKTAILS

 Tingala has sensory appeal unlike any other U.S. spirits.
 Delicious on its own, it also facilitates the expression of many other flavors in a bar drink.
 For drinkers seeking the exceptional or looking to reimagine mixed drinks, Tingala is a modern and excellent addition to the bar.

 Try Tingala as a modifier, accent or swapped out for a base spirit in classic cocktails such as a Martini, Margarita, Moscow Mule, Old Fashioned, or Bloody Mary.
-Or enjoy Tingala signature cocktails such as the Esperanza, Electric Daisy, No Borders, or Tropic Thunder.
+Or enjoy Tingala signature cocktails such as the Esperanza, Electric Daisy, No Borders, Passionala Cosmo, or Tropic Thunder and Lightning.
 SEE OUR COCKTAILS page for more.

-Use it to add nuance and an unexpected note to take a cocktail from good to great.
-A natural compound in the spilanthes flowers (aka buzz buttons or electric daisies) in Tingala produces the pleasant buzzing or tingling feeling.
-The botanical stimulates the taste buds.
+Use it to add nuance and an unexpected note, and take a cocktail from good to great.
+A natural compound in the spilanthes flowers (aka buzz buttons or electric daisies) in Tingala produces the pleasant tingling feeling.
+On its own, this botanical enhances flavors and textures.
 Simply put, Tingala naturally makes cocktails taste better.

 TRY THIS COCKTAIL